The tuition fees for academic year 2021-2022 will be adjusted in the following way:

 A special allowance has been made for students who started or will start their second programme, before finishing their first programme.

-Did you complete your first Masters’s degree programme in 2016-2017 at Utrecht University (statutory fee) and do you want to start a second Master’s degree programme in 2017-2018 at Utrecht University (provided the second programme is continued without a break)?
+Did you complete your first Masters’s degree programme in 2021-2022 or are you going to complete your first Master's degree in 2022-2023 at Utrecht University (statutory fee) and do you want to start a second Master’s degree programme in 2022-2023 at Utrecht University (provided the second programme is continued without a break)?
 In that case you will pay the institutional fee equal to the statutory fee.